aws-amplify/docs/js/api.md

 #### AWS AppSync Multi-Auth

-AWS AppSync can support multiple authorization modes on a single API.
-[LINK TO APPSYNC DOCS](http://docs).
+AWS AppSync can support [multiple authorization modes on a single API](https://docs.aws.amazon.com/appsync/latest/devguide/security.html#using-additional-authorization-modes).
 In order to use this feature with the `aws-appsync` SDK, you can create multiple instances of the client where each instance uses a different authorization type.

 Using different clients is supported in the following UI bindings for Apollo: